Alaska salmon fishery

-The Alaska salmon fishery is a managed fishery that supports the annual harvest of five species of wild Pacific Salmon for commercial fishing, sport fishing, subsistence by Alaska Native communities, and personal use by local residents.
+The Alaska salmon fishery is a managed fishery that supports the annual harvest of five species of wild Pacific salmon for commercial fishing, sport fishing, subsistence by Alaska Native communities, and personal use by local residents.
 The salmon harvest in Alaska is the largest in North America and represents about 80% of the total wild-caught catch, with harvests from Canada and the Pacific Northwest representing the remainder In 2017 over 200 million salmon were caught in Alaskan waters by commercial fishers, representing $750 million in exvessel value.
 Salmon fishing is a nearly ubiquitous activity across Alaska, however the most valuable salmon fisheries are in the Bristol Bay, Prince William Sound and Southeast regions.

 Overfishing in the middle of the 20th century led to a precipitous decline in stocks and the development of a comprehensive fisheries management system overseen by the Alaska Department of Fish and Game.
 Stocks have since rebounded and the Alaska salmon fishery has been certified as sustainable by the Marine Stewardship Council since 2000.

 History

 Salmon have been an important source of food in Alaska for Native Communities for millennia.
 Alaska did not always have healthy stocks of salmon.
 The salmon catch grew rapidly with the expansion of the cannery capacity through 1920.
 This led to over fishing, which resulted in such low salmon stocks that President Eisenhower declared Alaska a federal disaster area in 1953.
 In fact, in 1959, statewide harvests totaled only about 25 million salmon, which is less than 20% of current sustained production.
 This was a major factor in the declines of the Alaska salmon fishery that occurred between 1920 and 1959.
 Alaska achieved statehood in the year of 1959.
 After analysis, it was clear that the reason for the decline was the lack of implementation of the federal policies in place before statehood.
 Furthermore, the Federal government failed to provide the financial resources needed to manage and research salmon stocks and fisheries such that fishing could be regulated and depressed stocks could be rehabilitated.
 The decline was temporarily arrested after Alaska became a state and instituted new conservation measures.
 However, the inexorable entry of more technological fishing gear coincided with further decline to record low levels in 1972.
 This decline helped promote the enclosure of the salmon fishery in 1973 under a limited entry permit system.
-Since then t catch has rebounded to near-record levels due to Alaska's salmon management.
+Since then the catch has rebounded to near-record levels due to Alaska's salmon management.